Zenika/feedzback/.circleci/README.md

 ## Firebase Settings

+### FIREBASE_TOKEN

+Token used only by CI to connect to Firebase and deploy the client.
+Was generated following this [documentation](https://firebase.google.com/docs/cli?authuser=0#cli-ci-systems)

 ### FIREBASE_CLIENT_EMAIL / Firebase Client Email

 Identifier used to authenticate against the Firebase stack.
 Found in the firebase console.